 College of Saint Mary is in compliance with the Family Educational Rights and Privacy (FERPA).
-Any student at College of Saint Mary may personally inspect, review, and at the student's expense, have a copy made of any records (except another school's transcript) kept regarding her college career.
-Where more than one student is involved in a record, the student may have the information concerning only her transmitted orally.
+Any student at College of Saint Mary may personally inspect, review, and at the student's expense, have a copy made of any records (except another school's transcript) kept regarding her/his college career.
+Where more than one student is involved in a record, the student may have the information concerning only herself or himself and that will be transmitted orally.